 RECESS: 10.50 - 11.20 LUNCH: 1.00 - 1.50 (1.00 students eat lunch in the classroom - outside from 1.10).

 Beginning school is like beginning an adventure.
 We know that there are many challenges for parents and children as they adapt to new routines and expectations.
 Each year of Primary School is different as we foster the progressions of learning from one day to the next and from one year to the next.
-Our aim is to inform you about the changes in, for example, our sports program between grade 2 and grade 3, or the ways in which we communicate to you, for example, via a diary in grades 5 and 6.
+Our aim is to inform you about the changes in, for example, our sports program between grade 2 and grade 3, or the ways in which we communicate to you, for example, via a diary in most grades.
 Please look under the Curriculum and Students tabbed areas on this website for more information about the changes that you can expect as your child moves through our school.

 If your child is absent, it is important to notify the school either via a phone call or written note.
 Phone messages and notes are kept as an official school record.
 Similarly, if you are late arriving at school or should it be necessary to collect your child before 3.30pm, parents must fill out a 'late arrival slip' or an 'early departure slip' which is lodged at the office.

 Assembly is held most Fridays at 3.00pm, except when the year 6 students are on a sports gala day, either outside (weather permitting) or in the school hall.
 Parents are welcome to attend.
 Assembly is held at 2.00pm on the last day of terms 1, 2 and 3 assembly is held at 2.00pm.
 Term 4 assembly is held at 1.00pm for a 1.30 finish on the last day of school for the year.

 From September to April there is a "No hat - No play" policy within the school.
 It is necessary for your chid to have a bucket or broad brimmed hat every day at school during the summer months and it is highly recommended during the cooler season.
 Clothing that protects the shoulders from the sun must be worn and appropriate footwear is essential.